 Sister JoMarie Willians is a Consolata Missionary Sister.
 In May of 1984 Sr. Jo received her first missionary assignment abroad: Kenya in East Africa.
 Throughout her 21 years in Kenya, Sr. JoMarie worked as a primary school teacher and principal, a high school teacher, vocation director and pastoral director.
 Her fondest memory was working with her students and teachers who were always eager to learn new things.
 Despite the difficulties she encountered she was very grateful for the chance to be able to enter into a new culture and receive the gifts they had to offer.

 You may register for this morning presentation online at http://dominicancenter.com/programs/program/?id=249; or, to register by phone, call the front desk at 616.454.1421 (Option 5).
 See map for free parking at Dominican Center above at right.

 This is one of many programs at DCM that qualify for Catechist Certification Credit by the Diocese of Grand Rapids.

-The mission of Dominican Center at Marywood is to foster the growth and the transformation of persons, communities and organizations through prayer, learning and collaboration in an inclusive, hospitable environment.
+Dominican Center at Marywood fosters the growth and the transformation of persons, communities and organizations through prayer, learning and collaboration in an inclusive, hospitable environment.